You are here:

 The nonprofit sector is ill-equipped to deal with the rising salary and benefit expectations of workers.
 We are, however, well equipped to attract workers looking for jobs that align with their values.
 We need to catalyze our partner sectors—business, government, and philanthropy—to help us put people first by increasing their investments and changing their contracting and grant-making processes in ways that would allow us to improve nonprofit wages and benefits.

-From February to June 2023, 501 Commons administered two ambitious surveys to collect data on wage and compensation practices, employee satisfaction, and the factors that lead to a great work environment.
+The most recent iteration of this project happened from February to June 2023, when 501 Commons administered two ambitious surveys to collect data on wage and compensation practices, employee satisfaction, and the factors that lead to a great work environment.
 This project was first launched in 2021.
-The 2023 reports are now available to download:
+The 2023 reports are available to download:

 • Wage & Benefits Survey Report: A critical challenge facing nonprofit organizations is attracting, recruiting, and retaining well-qualified professional and support staff.
 The purpose of this report is to help our sector offer competitive compensation, attractive benefits packages, and equitable policies.
 Accurate and comprehensive data on salaries and benefits in the nonprofit field will help organizations evaluate their own compensation and benefits practices and guide these policies moving forward.